joeltgray/FillingStationDataEntry/readMe.txt

 to ensure you have all requirements for this project

 Also you will need to edit your mySQL log on details and your Twitter Developer keys to be your own

+fuelForm.html file is not important to save, as it gets generated within the startFlask.py